kubedb/docs/docs/guides/hazelcast/concepts/hazelcastautoscaler.md

 `spec.storage` specifies the autoscaling configuration for the storage resources of the database components.
 This field consists of the following sub-field:

-- `spec.storage.node` indicates the desired storage autoscaling configuration for a combined Hazelcast cluster.
+- `spec.storage.node` indicates the desired storage autoscaling configuration for a Hazelcast cluster.

 All of them has the following sub-fields: